What is 'Brexit?'

 What should individuals and businesses involved in cross-border activities between the UK and the EU do to prepare for a scenario in which the UK leaves the EU with no deal in place?

-The UK Government has now published 106 specific Technical Notices to help businesses, citizens and consumers to prepare for March 2019 in the event of a ‘no-deal’ scenario.
+The UK Government has now published 106 specific Technical Notices to help businesses, citizens and consumers to prepare for a 'no-deal' scenario.
 The Isle of Man Government has reviewed each of these notices and provided a summary of any notable impact for the Isle of Man.

 The UK has also published, and is regularly updating this Partnership Pack, which provides helpful information about preparing for a ‘no-deal’ scenario.